CNES/Pandora/doc/sources/userguide/usage.rst

 +---------------------+--------------------------+------------+---------------+---------------------+----------+

 .. note::
-  See :left:`border_management` to understand the goal of this step.
+  See :ref:`border_management` to understand the goal of this step.

 Sequencing of Pandora steps (Pandora Machine)
 ---------------------------------------------